ancient-civilizations-and-empires

 The Mosque of Sultan Al-Mu’ayyad Sheikh (Cairo, 1415–1422)

-Built on the site of a former prison, this mosque features a magnificent portal with two minarets, each ornamented with alternating bands of ablaq and muqarnas balconies.
-The interior houses the tomb of the founder, decorated with carved marble and precious wood.
-The mosque’s market (the Qaysariyya) outside is still in use, demonstrating the Mamluk tradition of integrating commerce into religious complexes.
+Built on the site of a former prison, this mosque features a grand portal flanked by two minarets.
+Each minaret is decorated with bands of ablaq and muqarnas balconies that step outward as the tower rises.
+The interior contains the tomb of the founder, encased in carved marble and surrounded by a wooden screen.
+The mosque’s attached market (Qaysariyya) is still in use today, demonstrating the durability of the Mamluk commercial-religious complex.
+The building marks the mature phase of Mamluk style, where stone carving, ablaq, and muqarnas are used with confident mastery.

 The Madrasa-Mosque of Sultan Barquq (Cairo, 1384–1386)